cloudfoundry-attic/bosh-notes/proposals/drain-actions.md

 # Unresolved questions

-- should this be generalized to cover all instance group properties before/after the deploy (to detect e.g. password changes for database users, certificate rotations, user creation/deletion)?
+- should this be generalized to cover all instance group properties before/after the deploy (to detect e.g. password changes for database users, certificate rotations, user creation/deletion, modify listening ports)?
 - should this information be available only during drain or also during start? (pre-start? post-deploy?)

 ...